TheTechTeen/RubyCourse/L03 Strings/strings.md

 `string.method`

 Some of the most useful methods are:
-`.downcase` return the string with all the letters of the string lowercase.
+* `.downcase` return the string with all the letters of the string lowercase.
-`.upcase` RETURN THE STRING WITH ALL THE LETTERS, YOU GUESSED IT, UPPERCASE.
+* `.upcase` RETURN THE STRING WITH ALL THE LETTERS, YOU GUESSED IT, UPPERCASE.
-`.capitalize` Capitalize the first letter of the string.
+* `.capitalize` Capitalize the first letter of the string, and downcase the rest.
-`.length` or `.size` return how many characters are in the string.
+* `.length` or `.size` return how many characters are in the string.

 Note: This does not change the string, it creates a string with the same characters but with the special properties defined by the method.
 So you can do